GiuliaLanzillotta/giulias_blog/docs/_posts/2020-04-30-about-deep-work-4.md

 <br>

 So what is the point here: should you pack your stuff and drive away until you're surrounded by wilderness than pitch your tent there - #countrylife?
 <br>Newport believes the implications of ART to expand beyond the benefits of the natural world.
 At the heart of it all is the idea that it is possible to restore our (highly valuable) ability to focus by assigning some time to a "relaxing activity", i.e. an occupation that does not require concentration.
 It doesn't have to be nature, but it must be something that charms you enough to avoid taking a break from the break to check emails.
-The more pressuring your duties (think of an approaching deadline) the harder it will be to separate from them, and the more you will unknowingly need to do it.</div>From the Deep Work book:
+The more pressuring your duties (think of an approaching deadline) the harder it will be to separate from them, and the more you will unknowingly need to do it.
+In Newport's words: </div>